alanionita/arcgis-map-svelte/README.md

-# Scaffold Repo - Svelte
+# Scaffold Repo - ARCGIS Map

 > SvelteKit scaffold for SSG and PWAs